jeanraisa/Weather-App/README.md

 [Website Link](https://jeanraisa.github.io/Weather-App/)

-You can watch a short demo of how the GitHub Repositories Fetcher app works [here](xxx).
+You can watch a short demo of how the Weather app works [here](xxx).

 ## Getting Started